Homeopathy, or homeopathic medicine, is a philosophy and holistic health practice that is centered around the body’s ability to heal itself.

 This is a combination of magnesium and phosphorous and is used to alleviate pains associated with menstrual cramps and relieving edginess and oversensitivity.
 It can also be used to help calve cramps, sciatica, and bloating.

 This is one of the most well-known remedies and is frequently used by people who don’t actively use homeopathy.
-It is derived from the most prevalent form of the arnica montana plant and is infamous for its ability to aid in the healing of contusions, bruises, and aches.
-It can come in a pill or pellet form and can be applied topically in a gel, ointment, or spray form.
+It is derived from the most prevalent form of the arnica montana plant and is infamous for its ability to aid in healing contusions, bruises, and aches.
+It can come in a pill or pellet form and be applied topically in a gel, ointment, or spray form.

 4. Allium cepa